KJXK: Early years

-In 1972, management to switch KTFM to progressive rock.
+In 1972, management decided to switch KTFM to progressive rock.
 This format lasted until 1976, when it shifted towards a more structured album rock format, playing the most popular tracks from top selling albums.

 Top 40

 In 1980, the station dropped its album rock format for Top 40/CHR.
-Its Top 40 format would later evolve into a Rhythmic Top 40 formula in late 1988.
-KTFM was one of three dominant Top 40 stations in San Antonio, competing with the other two dominant CHR stations, 96.1 KSAQ (now KXXM) and KITY “Power 93” (now Regional Mexican "Que Buena" KROM 92.9).
+Its Top 40 format would later evolve into a Rhythmic Top 40 direction in late 1988.
+KTFM was one of three dominant Top 40 stations in San Antonio, competing with the other two dominant CHR stations, KSAQ (96.1 FM, now KXXM) and KITY (92.9 FM, now Regional Mexican KROM).

+Throughout the 1980s and 1990s, KTFM was a radio partner of Santikos Theatres.
+The station promoted itself in the policy trailers for the theater chain, as well as aired movie reviews and special screening announcements for the theaters.

 In March 2000, Waterman reached a deal to sell KTFM and KTSA to Infinity Broadcasting for $90 million, as Waterman was looking to focus solely on its television assets.
 That same year, the Top 40 market would be shaken up by the arrival of a move-in at the 98.5 FM frequency.
-KBBT was launched as "The Beat", with a Rhythmic format featuring hip-hop music.
+KBBT was launched as "The Beat", with a rhythmic format featuring hip-hop music.
 The Beat quickly climbed up in the ratings.

-In August 2001, KTFM decided to challenge KBBT by changing from Mainstream Top 40 to a more rhythmic-leaning sound as "Wild 102-7".
+In August 2001, KTFM decided to challenge KBBT by changing from Mainstream Top 40 to a more rhythmic-leaning format as "Wild 102-7".
 KBBT had the hip hop audience, and KTFM started to see its ratings decline.

 K-Rock and Jack FM

-On October 24, 2003, KTFM dropped the Top 40 format after 17 years and flipped to Mainstream rock as "102.7 K-Rock."
+On October 24, 2003, KTFM dropped the Top 40 format after 17 years and flipped to mainstream rock as "102.7 K-Rock."
 The call letters became KSRX.
 The first song on "K-Rock" was "Welcome to the Jungle" by Guns N' Roses.
-But 99.5 KISS-FM was the veteran rock station in San Antonio and KSRX was unable to compete for rock listeners.
+However, KISS-FM was the veteran rock station in San Antonio, and KSRX was unable to compete for rock listeners.

-On January 1, 2006, after a brief "Free FM" stunt, KSRX became "102.7 Jack FM."
-It changed its call letters to KJXK started playing adult hits with no disc jockeys, just the quips from the voice of Jack.
+On January 1, 2006, after a brief "Free FM" stunt, KSRX flipped to adult hits as "102.7 Jack FM", and changed call letters to KJXK.
 The first song on Jack FM was "Get Ready for This" by 2 Unlimited.